kevinboone/solunar2/README.md

 `solunar` will build on Linux, and is reported to build on OS/X. It will build for Android (for use in a terminal) with the Google native development tools.
-It builds on Windows under Cygwin, and I would expect it to build with the Windows Linux susbsytem (WSL) but I haven't tried it.
+It builds on Windows under Cygwin, and I would expect it to build with the Windows Linux subsystem (WSL) but I haven't tried it.
 It won't run on Windows under MinGW, even if it builds, because there is no timezone database.
 Problems may also be encountered on very minimal Linux systems like Alpine, for the same reason.
 However,